Fanwort-Cabomba

-Fanwort aka Cabomba - Rooted Aquatic WeedÂ
+Fanwort aka Cabomba - Rooted Aquatic Weed

-Cabomba caroliniana is a rooted aquatic plant that produces red stems up to 6 feet long.
+Cabomba caroliniana is a submerged aquatic plant.
+It produces red stems 10 to 30 feet long.
 Fan shaped leaves branch opposite of one another along the stems.
 Leaves can be green to dark green and sometimes reddish brown.
-Common names for this plant species include carolina fanwort and cabomba.

 Where does cabomba grow?

-Fanwort spreads through fragmentation and seeds.
-Free floating fragments of fanwort can survive for up to 8 weeks.
+Free floating fragments can survive for up to 8 weeks.
 It can grow in water up to 10 feet deep.
+Boats that travel between ponds or lakes (without being thoroughly washed)can introduce cabomba accidentally from fragments that attach to the propeller, boat or trailer.

 Is cabomba caroliniana good for a pond?